 Six-car trainsets are expected to run on the line until 2030, with plans to run nine-car trains from 2031.
 Each car will have three doors on either side.

 The trains are expected to have a design speed of 180km/h and a maximum operational speed of 160km/h.
-Each train is expected to include a ladies coach and a business-class coach.
-It will have space to accommodate wheelchairs for persons with disabilities.
+Each train is expected to include coaches for ladies and business-class passengers.
+It will have space to accommodate wheelchairs for passengers with disabilities.

 A continuous automatic train control (CATC) system is proposed to be used for signalling and train control on the RRTS.
 It will comprise automatic train protection (ATP), automatic train operation (ATO), and automatic train supervision (ATS) systems.

-The Delhi-Gurugram-Shahjahanpur-Neemrana-Behror (SNB)-Alwar corridor will be installed with terrestrial trunked radio (TETRA) and optical fibre cables (OFC) for the telecommunication and passenger information system.
+The Delhi-Gurugram-SNB-Alwar corridor will be installed with terrestrial trunked radio (TETRA) and optical fibre cables (OFC) for the telecommunication and passenger information system.

-The project will use a computer-based automatic fare collection (AFC) system and contactless smart token/card type ticketing system.
+It will use a computer-based automatic fare collection (AFC) system and a contactless smart token/card-type ticketing system.

 Benefits of Delhi-Gurugram-SNB-Alwar RRTS

-The Delhi-Alwar RRTS is expected to reduce road congestion in Gurugram, Sotanala, Rewari, Shajahanpur, and Neemrana.
-It is also expected to reduce pollution and road accidents and encourage the use of public transport.
+The Delhi-Alwar RRTS is expected to reduce road congestion in Gurugram, Sotanala, Rewari, Shajahanpur and Neemrana.
+It is also expected to reduce pollution and road accidents, as well as encourage the use of public transport.

 The travel time between SKK and SNB is expected to be reduced from four hours to less than 70 minutes, upon completion of the project.